freecode23/Dijkstra/README.md

-## Task Description ##
+## 1. Task Description ##

 Implement the Dijkstra's shotest path algorithm to find the cheapest flight path from a source city to all other cities.
-The example input is given as follows (not real air ticket prices, for testing purpose only)
+The example input is given as follows (not real air ticket prices, for testing purpose only):

 5<br/>
 Phoenix,Chicago(562),Atlanta(1156),<br/>